 You're not just doing your best, you're actually DOING IT.
 You are parenting - the verb - with love and care.

 I hope you will practice mindful self-compassion - try it for a week or two and notice if you begin to feel emotionally and/or physically different.

-If you're looking to learn more about mindful self-care you can join my online self-care support group as you learn how to use sustainable practices aimed to decrease your overwhelm and increase your enjoyment of everyday life (group membership includes my eWorkbook).
+If you're looking to learn more about mindful self-care you can download my Mindful Self-Care for Busy Parents eWorkbook and learn how to use sustainable practices aimed to decrease your overwhelm and increase your enjoyment of everyday life.